joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 ### Prerequisites/Dependencies

+Virtually all files in this repository are plaintext, and can be read by the user in any standard text editor, however minimally the user will likely want access to a solver to run code examples.
+In order to fully utilize the functionalities we provide, a small number of additional utilities may be desirable.

 #### Clingo
 Solution and instance files (`.lp`) are written for the [Clingo](https://potassco.org/clingo/) solver, from the [Potsdam](https://potassco.org/clingo/) Answer Set Solving Collection (Potassco).
 The binary is rather small, and can easily be installed in the cloned repository directory or a system binary directory.